Law and Order

 We acknowledge the failure of parenting in our secular society, and are grateful for the many Christian initiatives to fill the gap, but we need to discriminate between failing families and the vast majority of stable families in order to identify where to put our time and resources.
 State parenting creates yet another layer of bureaucracy with its attendants costs in financial, social and domestic terms.
 This surveillance of parents will create fear and distrust in the heart of our communities.

 The entire community has a responsibility towards raising the next generation.
 Formerly one could expect neighbours to look out for the wellbeing of one’s home, car, and even children if need be.
 This is a more cost effective manner to police communities.
 However, today such neighbourly concern and intervention when necessary is fraught with the dangers of misunderstanding, mistrust and even physical harm.
 There was a time when a neighbour could correct an errant youngster not only with impunity but with the thanks of their parents.
 Today, ‘getting involved’ is too risky, on too many levels.
 Reporting a child to his or her parent can no longer be guaranteed to be greeted with gratitude.
-As a result, neighbours are unknown to each other, often literally living behind bars, so that society has been fragmented with many people living in fear behind their own doors.

 Community and Town Councils